marioestradarosa/loopback-next/docs/site/HasMany-relation.md

 The decorated property name is used as the relation name and stored as part of the source model definition's relation metadata.
 The property type metadata is also preserved as an array of type `Order` as part of the decoration.

-Another usage of the decorator with a custom foreign key name for the above example is as follows:
+A usage of the decorator with a custom foreign key name for the above example is as follows:

 ```ts